 Geographic Concentration Risk.
 Funds that are less diversified across geographic regions or countries are generally riskier than more geographically diversified funds.
 The economies and financial markets of certain regions can be interdependent and may all decline at the same time.
-A natural or other disaster could occur in a country or geographic region in which the Fund invests, which could affect the economy or particular business operations of companies in that specific country or geographic region.
+A natural or other disaster could occur in a country or geographic region in which the Fund invests, which could affect the economy or particular business operations of companies in that specific country or geographic region and adversely impact the Fund's investments in the affected region.